A note on twisted Dirac operators on closed surfaces: Applications of the main results

 \subsection{Dirac-harmonic maps with curvature term}

-\emph{Dirac-harmonic maps with curvature term} arise as critical points of the energy functional for Dirac-harmonic maps taking into account an additional curvature term, see \cite{MR2370260} and \cite{MR3333092} for more details.
+\emph{Dirac-harmonic maps with curvature term} arise as critical points of the energy functional for Dirac-harmonic maps taking into account an additional curvature term, see \cite{MR3333092, MR2370260} for more details.
 We again consider \(E=\phi^\ast TN\) and the manifold \(N\) may have arbitrary dimension.
-The Euler-Lagrange equation for the vector spinor \(\psi\) is then given by
+Dirac-harmonic maps with curvature term arise as critical points of the energy functional